 Are you buying real estate in Italy?

-Do you already have one and are currently having issues with the “condominio” or your neighbours?
+Do you already have property in Italy and are currently dealing with property managements issues or your neighbours?

 You are renovating your property and you came into problems with the contractors?